 To view our dataset in full, click here.

-The graph below shows how much household energy prices have risen since before the energy crisis.
-It also displays the increased cost of living in these select countries alongside the energy price increases.
+The graph below shows how much household energy prices have risen since before the energy crisis, alongside the increase in cost of living in these select countries.

 If you would like to use this map on your website, use the embed code below:

-In the list below, alongside monthly data from the Household Energy Price Index (HEPI), we’ve examined the energy crisis in the 5 countries between 2021 and 2022 with the highest energy price increases compared to pre-crisis levels.
-These countries experienced record-high energy prices as the European winter sets in.
+In the list below, alongside monthly data provided by the Household Energy Price Index (HEPI), we’ve examined the energy crisis in the 5 countries with the highest energy price increases compared to pre-crisis levels.
+In most cases, these countries have recently experienced record high energy prices as the European winter sets in.

-Key to these crisis levels are wholesale price increases, which force suppliers to pass on extra costs to consumers, i.e. households.
-These consistently increasing wholesale prices come from multiple compounding factors since the second half of 2021.
-Unreliable weather conditions, post-COVID economic recovery, mounting energy insecurity and limited storage supplies in various regions across Europe brought the crisis.
+Key to these crisis-levels are wholesale price increases which enforce suppliers to pass on extra costs to consumers, i.e. households.
+These consistently increasing wholesale prices come as a result of multiple compounding factors, at play since the second half of 2021.
+Unreliable weather conditions, post-COVID economic recovery, mounting energy insecurity and limited storage supplies in various regions across Europe brought in the crisis.

 Since Russia began its war in Ukraine in February 2022, Russia has withdrawn from the European energy market.
 This accelerated the pre-existing crisis since Russia supplied 45% of gas imports to the EU in 2021, nearly 40% of its total gas consumption, or 155 billion cubic metres.